nikitavoloboev/data/machine-learning/machine-learning.md

 - [Brain Tokyo Workshop](https://github.com/google/brain-tokyo-workshop) - Research materials released by members of the Google Brain team in Tokyo.
 - [A Novel Framework for Explaining Machine Learning Using Shapley Values (2020)](https://arxiv.org/abs/1909.08128) ([HN](https://news.ycombinator.com/item?id=25180778))
 - [create-ml-app](https://github.com/shreyashankar/create-ml-app) - Template Makefile for ML projects in Python.
+- [telesto.ai](https://telesto.ai/) - Competitive marketplace, where you can work on real-life machine learning challenges.
+- [ML from the Fundamentals](https://rickwierenga.com/blog/ml-fundamentals) - Machine learning in a "from the first principles" style. ([Code](https://github.com/rickwierenga/MLFundamentals))